dperique/Kubernetes_tutorials/Kubespray_cluster_operations.md

 next node.
 This allows me better control to ensure that my Kubernetes cluster continues to provide service in a non-disruptive way (i.e., no downtime).

+* Run the cluster.yml playbook with no changes to generate the ansible cache.
 To upgrade one node at a time, I do this:

 * drain/cordone the node to be updated